neutrinojs/neutrino/packages/airbnb-base/README.md

 If you cannot or do not wish to use Neutrino to execute one-off linting, you can still use ESLint manually.

-`neutrino-middleware-eslint`, from which this preset inherits, also provides a method for getting the ESLint configuration suitable for use in an eslintrc file.
+`@neutrinojs/eslint`, from which this preset inherits, also provides a method for getting the ESLint configuration suitable for use in an eslintrc file.
 Typically this is used for providing hints or fix solutions to the development environment, e.g. IDEs and text editors.
 Doing this requires [creating an instance of the Neutrino API](https://neutrino.js.org/api) and providing the middleware it uses.
 If you keep all